cloudmesh-community/book/chapters/cloud/virtualbox.md

 : shift CONTRL v shift CONTRL v

-On Windows the key combination is naturally different.
-Please consult your windows manual.
-If you let us know TAs will add the information here.
+On Windows, the key combination is naturally different.
+Please consult your Windows manual.
+If you let us know, TAs will add the information here.

 Exercises